 Delivering learning content should always be based on the lowest common denominator of platform availability.
 The web browser is an universal platform that can deliver that availability.
 Content based on open, common and free mark-up always wins over plug-ins, closed and proprietary formats that limit creation and consumption.

 My passion, it would seem, is accessibility.
 Accessibility in the universal, holistic sense.
 Easy ways to create content and access to it for all, while ensuring that creators make a good living.

-That's why the projects I list on my homepage are all about access to and use of knowledge.
+That's why the projects I list on my homepage are all about access to, use of, and income from knowledge.